What is a planogram, and how to leverage it in visual merchandising

 But most small and medium retail businesses, and even retail chain companies, can make a well-designed planogram by following good practices and using the right software.
 The process of creating planograms includes the following basic steps:

-Develop a concept of the store.
+Develop the concept of the store

 The general layout and the trade equipment choice for a clear and appealing display of products.

-Develop sales strategy, and analyze turnover rate, foot traffic, and product categories.
+Develop sales strategy, and analyze turnover rate, foot traffic, and product categories

-Products of the same category should be grouped, but consider featuring those from different categories likely to be bought together, such as beer and salty snacks or bread and jam.
+Products of the same category should be grouped but consider featuring those from different categories likely to be bought together, such as beer and salty snacks or bread and jam.

-Create a retail space planogram to depict the general store layout.
+Create a retail space planogram to depict the general store layout

-Include aisle positioning and categories, specify seasonal displays, sitting areas, entrance and exit, and cash registers—display functional points, such as restrooms, kitchens, warehouse, and backroom.
+Include aisle positioning and categories, specify seasonal displays, sitting areas, entrance and exit, and cash registers – display functional points, such as restrooms, kitchens, warehouse, and backroom.
 Don't forget to include windows and consider including information on the lighting design.

-Create the display design planogram to illustrate the exact placement of each item on retail display fixtures.
+Create the display design planogram to illustrate the exact placement of each item on retail display fixtures

 Incorporate visual merchandising good practices and retail analytics insight collected by observing foot traffic, turnover rates, and customer behavior.

-Approval, implementation, and review.
+Approval, implementation, and review

 The store planograms should be approved by the store manager, regional manager, or higher, depending on the company structure.
 Some suppliers may also demand specific shelving displays of their products and thus need to be involved in the approval process.

 After that, the implementation of a fresh planogram should be followed by regular reviews and updates.
-As stock levels and product catalogs change, product displays should adjust to what's available and how local customers behave in the store space.
+As stock levels and product catalogs change, product displays should adjust to what's available and how local customers behave in the store's space.

 Creating a planogram with a dedicated software